dineshsairallapalli/20-DOF-Humanoid-lipm-MPC/README.md

 ### 🔷 Linear Inverted Pendulum Model (LIPM)

-LIPM simplifies humanoid balance to a point mass above a pivot foot:
+The LIPM is a simplified dynamic model widely utilized in humanoid robotics.
+It treats the robot's Center of Mass (CoM) as a single point mass, connected via a massless leg pivoting around the foot placement:

 $\ddot{x}(t) = \frac{g}{z_0}(x(t) - p)$